CedricChnfr/portfolio/about.markdown

 Joining INSA has allowed me to explore the role of an engineer in a professional environment.
 It has provided a deeper understanding of the industry and helped me enhance both my technical expertise and confidence in decision-making.
 The balance between academic studies and real-life project applications is the ideal framework to develop my engineering skills.

-# Why INSA Toulouse

-INSA Toulouse offers a wide range of courses in electronics, computer science, and embedded systems.
-The school's reputation and the quality of the courses were the main reasons I chose to study here.

-During the open house days at INSA, I was particularly impressed by the quality of education and the teaching approach, which integrates theory with hands-on experience.
-The apprenticeship program at INSA perfectly aligns with my learning style, offering the opportunity to gain real-world professional experience alongside theoretical knowledge.
-This combination is an invaluable asset for an engineering career.

-Joining INSA has allowed me to explore the role of an engineer in a professional environment.
-It has provided a deeper understanding of the industry and helped me enhance both my technical expertise and confidence in decision-making.
-The balance between academic studies and real-life project applications is the ideal framework to develop my engineering skills.

 ---

 # My Apprenticeship